redhat-sap/sap-rhsm/README.md

                   - rhel-7-server-rpms
                   - repo2
                   - repo3
+The default is set to `rhel-{{ ansible_distribution_major_version }}-server-rpms`which is resolved to e.g. `rhel-7-server-rpms` or `rhel-6-server-rpms`, depending on the RHEL major release.

 Example Playbook
 ----------------

-Here is an example playbook that adds two disks in volumegroup vg00 and adds another one to the existing root volumegroup
+Here is an example playbook that registers a server against Red Hat Network (satellite_server is not defined) with the activationkey `myregistration` and the organization id `123456`.
+The release is locked down to RHEL 7.4, all previously defined repositories are removed and the system will  `rhel-7-server-e4s-rpms` and `rhel-sap-hana-for-rhel-7-server-e4s-rpms`.
+(For SAP see also https://access.redhat.com/solutions/3075991)

     - hosts: servers
       remote_user: root